MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/source.md

 ---
 title: The winget source command
-description: Learn how to use the winget source command and subcommands to manage the repositories Windows Package Manager accesses. ms.date: 06/10/2022 ms.topic: reference ms.localizationpriority: medium ms.custom: kr2b-contr-experiment
+description: Use the winget source command and subcommands to list and manage the repositories Windows Package Manager accesses. ms.date: 06/13/2022 ms.topic: reference ms.localizationpriority: medium ms.custom: kr2b-contr-experiment